polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-2-query-balances.md

 **Unsubscribe**
 But because it's a subscription, we must unsubscribe whenever our `Balances` React component unmounts.
 The `unsubscribe` function is what is actually returned by the `query`.
 This one must be called in the `return` statement of the `useEffect` that will be called whenever the component unmounts.
 In our case, it's when we close the tab or refresh our applications manually.

-Let's strip down the table we return to only show Alice and the account's associated balance.
+Let's strip down the table we return to only show the balance for Alice.

  ```js
   // the end of the Balance.js file